lalittoshniwal/kickstarter-analysis/Submissions/README.md

 ## Overview of Project

 ### Purpose
-The goal of this report is to help Louise understand how is the fundraising campaign for Fever performing when compared with other similar campaigns in the past
+The goal of this report is to help Louise understand how is the fundraising campaign for Fever performing when compared with other similar kickstarter campaigns of the past

 ## Analysis and Challenges